If you assert at-will employment status, be sure your position is

 Have prospective employees sign a statement acknowledging they

-understand they are applying for an
+understand they are applying for an at-will job.

 Let employees know that completion of any introductory period of